Free support and

 This is generally the cheapest type of leased line option per month, as a mixture of fibre and copper cables is used.
-It is a cost-effective way to provide your business with a dedicated internet line, especially those which are a fair distance from the local cabinet.
-It's a great solution for businesses of smaller sizes who require exceptional connectivity.
+It's a cost-effective way to provide your business with a dedicated internet line, especially those which are a fair distance from the local cabinet.
+It's a great solution for businesses of smaller sizes that require exceptional connectivity.

-A symmetrical bandwidth, means that your upload and download speeds will be equal.
+With symmetrical bandwidth, your upload and download speeds are equal.
 Broadband speeds for EoFTTC range from 2Mbps up to 20Mbps.
 Typically delivered over copper using Fibre (FTTC) infrastructure.

-Ethernet in the first mile (EFM) is the next step up from EoFTTC.
+Ethernet in the First Mile (EFM) is the next step up from EoFTTC.
 EFM internet transfers data using multiple copper pairs instead of fibre.
-Resulting in a cost effective ethernet leased line that provides exceptional resilience and quick delivery of data.
+Resulting in a cost-effective ethernet leased line that provides exceptional resilience and quick data delivery.
 If one copper cable fails, the other is designed to take over to offer a fully resilient service.

-Leased line speeds are available from 1Mb to 10Gb, which is a huge range to decide between.
+With Fibre Ethernet providing the fastest speeds out of the different types of internet connection we've listed above, the notable difference is that leased line speeds are available up to 10Gb, which is a huge increase.
 Quite often businesses don't know what internet speed they require, which is where we can help.
-By understanding your business, it's current requirements and future needs, we can help find the most effective solution.
+By understanding your business, your current requirements and future needs, we can help find the most effective connectivity solution.

-As you can see there are many reasons why businesses consider leasing, instead of standard business broadband.
-For many businesses slow internet speeds are a gradual struggle, where the issues begin to hinder the working day.
-As businesses grow more staff require broadband, more data is stored in the cloud and more bandwidth is required to run apps.
-This will quickly become noticeable and slow internet speeds will soon see the team struggling.
+There are many reasons why businesses consider a leased line connection, instead of standard business broadband.
+For many businesses, slow internet speeds can become a serious hindrance.
+As businesses grow, more members of your staff require a faster internet connection, you may store more data in the cloud and need more bandwidth to run apps.

-There are a number of industries which rely heavily on fast data transfer, such as financial services firms and digital businesses, which rely on fast response times.
-For example, online eCommerce stores which rely heavily on CRM systems such as Salesforce, require 24/7 fast access to the cloud.
-Any business which relies heavily on strong, fast access is a potential candidate for this type of internet connection.
+Many industries rely on fast data transfer speeds, such as financial services firms and digital businesses.
+For example, online eCommerce stores relying on CRM systems such as Salesforce, require 24/7 fast access to the cloud.
+Regardless of your sector, if your business relies on reliable, fast internet access, you may be a candidate for a leased line internet connection.

-A bearer forms part of your package, it's often referred to as the silent bandwidth waiting in the background for you to use should you need it.
-To future proof your business, ensure your bearer allows you to scale up your package.
+An internet bearer forms part of your package.
+It's often referred to as the silent bandwidth waiting in the background for you to use should you need it.
+To future-proof your business, ensure your bearer allows you to scale up your package.
 You will notice that fibre optic lines are often described in two sections, the line speed and the bearer speed.
 The line speed relates to the speed you will experience through the access, while the bearer speed is the potential speed available.

 For example, if you have a 10Mb leased line and your bearer is 100Mb, you have the ability to upgrade to 100Mb.
 However, if your bearer is only 10Mb you would not be able to upgrade.
 In this instance, you would be required to purchase another lease.
 The most common bearer sizes available are either 100Mbps or 1Gbps, although 10Gbps bearers exist they are not widely available yet.

-From £230 per month your business can have a direct internet access via a point-to-point symmetric leased broadband, offering a broadband speed of 100Mb/100Mb.
+From £230 per month, your business can have direct internet access via point-to-point symmetric leased broadband, offering a broadband speed of 100Mb/100Mb.

 The main disadvantage of leased lines is the cost in comparison to standard broadband.
-However, the service that you receive with this type of internet line is far greater and offers your business a service level agreement that is undoubtable.
+However, the service that you receive with this type of internet line is far greater and offers your business a reliable service level agreement.
 There are a number of factors which will influence the price, so the cost may be lower than expected.
 For example, if your business is located close to an exchange, the price will be less than those which are situated a few miles away.

-There are many telecoms providers across the UK, such a BT leased line, Colt Broadband, TalkTalk Business and Vodafone Business.
-However, a comparison service will only recommend businesses which meet their strict set of criteria, rather than simply opting straight for a leased line BT.
-There are many factors which you need to consider when comparing providers, such as installation support, service resilience and of course the price.
+Whether you're looking for a BT leased line, or a leased line from Colt Broadband, TalkTalk Business or Vodafone Business, it's beneficial to compare your options.
+A comparison service only recommends leased line providers that meet your criteria rather than simply opting straight for a BT leased line.
+There are many factors which you need to consider when comparing providers, such as installation support, service resilience and, of course, the price.

-Every business will have a unique set of requirements, so not every provider will offer the best package for your business.
-A third-party will have the expert knowledge needed to find the ideal package, the best speeds and the lowest price.
+Your business will have a unique set of requirements, so no off-the-shelf leased line package will be right for you.
+A third party will have the expert knowledge needed to find the ideal package, the best speeds and the lowest price.

-Here at BusinessComparison we like to ensure business owners are getting the best deal.
-That's why we only work with approved partners, who guarantee to bring you the best solution for you and your business.
-Use our comparison service online and we will help save you time and money.
-To find out more, get in touch here.
+At BusinessComparison, we do our best to ensure business owners get the best deal.
+That's why we only work with approved partners, bringing you the best solutions for you and your business.
+Use our comparison service to save your business time and money.